-The Authority's Balance Sheet shows a net pension liability of £8.700m, deriving from assets valued at £16.548m compared to a liability estimated at £25.248m.
-Whilst this has a substantial impact on the net worth of the Authority as recorded in the Balance Sheet, statutory arrangements for funding the deficit mean that the financial position of the Authority remains healthy, as the deficit on the scheme will be made good by contributions over the working lives of employees.
+The Authority's Balance Sheet shows a net pension liability of £886,000, deriving from assets valued at £15.783m compared to a liability estimated at £16.669m.
+Whilst this has an impact on the net worth of the Authority as recorded in the Balance Sheet, statutory arrangements for funding the deficit mean that the financial position of the Authority remains healthy, as the deficit on the scheme will be made good by contributions over the working lives of employees.

-The net pension liability has fallen by $\pounds$ 1.995m from 31 March 2021 (compared to a rise of $\pounds$ 3.404m the previous year).
+The net pension liability has fallen by $\pounds$ 7.814m from 31 March 2022 (compared to a fall of $\pounds$ 1.995m the previous year).

-Future Funding and Events after 31 March 2022
+Future Funding and Events after 31 March 2023

 In the 2015 Comprehensive Spending Review (CSR), funding for National Parks (through the Defra 'National Parks Grant') was "protected" and it was later confirmed this included an inflationary increase of 1.7% per year for the four years resulting in a rise up to £3,251,501 by 2019/20.
-A single year 'flat cash' settlement was provided for 2020/21 and the same happened again for 2021/22.
+Single year 'flat cash' settlements have been provided since 2020/21 with the exception of a one-off payment of £440,000 made to all English National Park Authorities in 2022/23 to aid their financial stability.

 The Authority is fully aware of its responsibility to firstly continue to use this funding efficiently and effectively and secondly, to use this time of certainty to explore ways to reduce its overall reliance on the grant.
 In this regard, the Authority has recently been particularly successful in attracting external funding to boost that provided by Defra.
-It has also established National Parks Partnerships LLP alongside the other 14 UK National Parks to explore corporate partnerships at a national level which it is hoped will either generate income directly or help reduce costs (through negotiated deals) for the National Park's family - the most significant such partnership to date is with Columbia Sportswear, a US-based outdoor footwear and clothing company, announced in 2017.
+It has also established National Parks Partnerships LLP and the National Parks Foundation, alongside the other National Parks, to explore funding partnerships at a national level which it is hoped will either generate income directly or help reduce costs (through negotiated deals) for the National Park's family - the most significant such partnership to date was with Columbia Sportswear, a US-based outdoor footwear and clothing company, announced in 2017.